TEDJS235/Week-3/README.md

 ---

-## Exploration with LLM
+## Interaction with LLM

-### Functional vs Imperative Approaches to Concurrency

-- **Functional Programming**:
-  - Avoids shared mutable state by emphasizing **immutability**.
-  - Uses high-level abstractions such as **message passing** and **STM**.
-  - Examples: Erlang’s Actor Model, Haskell's STM.

-- **Imperative Programming**:
-  - Relies on **threads**, **locks**, and shared memory.
-  - Provides performance benefits but introduces challenges like race conditions.
+To deepen my understanding, I engaged with a large language model (LLM) to explore how functional and imperative paradigms tackle concurrency.
+Through iterative questions, I gained insights into historical advancements like the **Actor Model** and frameworks such as **Akka** and **Goroutines**.

+The LLM also provided high-level overviews and practical examples, which I verified against academic literature and official documentation.
+This collaboration helped clarify complex concepts and identify key trade-offs between paradigms.

+For example:
+- The LLM explained how **message passing** eliminates the need for shared memory, a hallmark of functional programming.
+This prompted further investigation into Erlang's concurrency model.
+- It suggested looking into **Java’s thread model**, which inspired me to revisit Java’s **java.util.concurrent** package for more granular control over concurrency.

+The process underscored the value of using LLMs as a starting point for research while cross-referencing with authoritative sources.

 ---

 ## Key Findings

+1. **Functional Programming**:
+   - Simplifies concurrency by emphasizing **immutability** and **pure functions**.
+   - Adopts high-level abstractions like **message passing** and **STM** to avoid mutable shared state.
+   - Examples: Erlang’s Actor Model, Haskell’s STM.

+2. **Imperative Programming**:
+   - Offers fine-grained control through **threads**, **locks**, and shared memory.
+   - Introduces risks like **race conditions** and **deadlocks**, increasing debugging complexity.

+3. **Trade-offs**:
-1. Functional programming simplifies concurrency but may introduce performance overhead.
+   - Functional approaches reduce errors but may have performance overhead.
-2. Imperative programming offers fine-grained control at the cost of complexity and debugging overhead.
+   - Imperative methods provide high performance but at the cost of greater complexity.

 ---

 ## Historical Developments

-- **Actor Model** (1973): Carl Hewitt introduced message-passing systems.
+- **Actor Model (1973)**: Introduced by Carl Hewitt, it laid the foundation for message-passing systems, influencing languages like Erlang and frameworks like Akka ([source](https://scholar.google.com/scholar?q=Actor+Model+Carl+Hewitt)).
-- **Java Threads**: Introduced primitive concurrency mechanisms in the 1990s.
+- **Java Threads**: Introduced in the 1990s, offering primitive concurrency mechanisms ([source](https://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html)).
-- **Go’s Goroutines**: Lightweight concurrency primitives improve scalability.
+- **Go’s Goroutines**: Lightweight concurrency primitives enabling scalable applications ([source](https://golang.org/doc/effective_go#goroutines)).
-- **Akka Framework**: Scala-based Actor Model framework for distributed systems.
+- **Akka Framework**: A Scala-based framework leveraging the Actor Model for distributed systems ([source](https://akka.io)).

 ---